readme55/Dashcraft/README.md

 - Login to your Dash Platform username account and upload the structure as NFT
   - Setup a username in Dash Chrome Wallet and activate `Push Notifications`
   - In the Minecraft game type `t` to open chat
-  - Enter `/dash login <dash-username>` eg. `/dash login readme` -> wait for the Chrome Wallet Notification and confirm the request
+  - Enter `/dash login <dash-username>` eg. `/dash login readme` -> wait for the Notification from Chrome Wallet and confirm the request
-  - Enter `/dash save <name> <title>` eg. `/dash save myNFT My NFT Example` -> wait for the Chrome Wallet Notification and confirm the request
+  - Enter `/dash save <name> <title>` eg. `/dash save myNFT My NFT Example` -> wait for the Notification from Chrome Wallet and confirm the request
 - View your NFT on the [MineCraft-Explorer](http://readme.dashdevs.org/minecraft-explorer/)

 A detailed step-by-step instruction for connecting Dash Chrome Wallet with your Minecraft account on the Dashcraft server is documented below.